Founded: 1992-09-28 (as Emarg)

-Nex Entertainment is a game development studio founded in 1992 primarily known for developing games under contract for various companies, such as Sega, Takara, Capcom, and Namco.
-They had an unknown name at first but changed it to Nextech by around 1994, around the time they purchased Gau Entertainment.
+Nex Entertainment (ネクスエンタテインメント) is a game development studio founded in 1992 primarily as Emarg.
+They developed games under contract for various companies, such as Sega, Takara, Capcom, and Namco.
+They changed name to Nextech (ネクステック) by March 1994, around the time they purchased Gau Entertainment.
 In August 1997, Sega acquired the studio as a wholly-owned subsidiary, though they continued to contract to other companies.
 They took their current name in July 2005, and Sega spun them out back to independence in November.

 |Sega Development Studios|

 |Japan R&D; 1982-1983|